jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Part 1

 Here we will be creating a number of directories and files in order to navigate our filesystem.
-Each step can be satisfied with a short line of text or a screenshot.
+Each step can be satisfied with a **concise** screenshot.

 1) Open a terminal, `cd` to the **Documents** directory.
 Issue the `pwd` command to find your present working directory (or current location).
 1) In the **Documents** directory, use the `mkdir` command to create a directory named: **class-notes**